Author: JamesT_21 Version: *M

 How do I share a project?

-There are two ways to do this: via an archive file, and from the file system.
+With an Eclipse IDE, there are two ways to do this: via an archive file, and from the file system.

-- Export an archive file: Select File > Export >General > Archive File.
+- Export an archive fie: Select File > Export >General > Archive File.
 Select the project that represents the application.
 Send the archive to the person who needs the application.
 That person imports via File > Import > General >Existing projects into workspace and sets options to import the archive file.

 Pro Tip: When you archive a project, do not include the build folder.
 The IDE regenerates this information, you don’t need to include it.
 You will save many megabytes of space excluding the build folder.